yakupcatalkaya/yakupcatalkaya/README.md

 Currently, I’m a senior Electrical and Electronic Engineering student at Bilkent University in Ankara, Turkey, and an undergraduate researcher in UMRAM.
-Meanwhile, I am interested in applications of Electronics engineering in the field of Neuroscience.
-In addition to that, I would like to pursue an academic career in Neuroscience.